Werner-Staeblein/Project-2-modified-resubmit/README.md

 ### As a first time user

-- As a first-time website visitor, I want to receive instructions on what the quiz is about
+- I want to receive instructions on what the quiz is about
 - I want to easily and intuitively navigate through the quiz
 - I want to know where to start the quiz indicated by a 'Start JS Quiz' button
 - I want to know the number of questions already answered (progress indication/bar) during the trivia round